mnr/writing-wip/dimensions_living_book/mnr_aging.md

 # Aging {.unnumbered}

 I've been twenty-five for about four decades.
-This month, I awoke to find I'm suddenly sixty-five.
+Today, I awoke to find I'm suddenly sixty-five.
 I use adverbs sparingly, but in this case, "suddenly" fits.

 Sixty-five is harder than twenty-five.